Roads Top Banner.

 Nor just local councils or wheelclampers...

-Of course it would be wrong to suggest that all traffic wardens and 'officialdom' are devils whilst all motorists are angels:-
+Of course it would be wrong to suggest that all parking attendants and 'officialdom' are devils whilst all motorists are angels:-

 Looking at vehicles illegally parked in disabled driver bays they found that 1 in 5 (vehicle owners) were 'of immediate interest to the police', 1 in 3 (vehicle owners) had a criminal record and 1 in 5 vehicles were known (or suspected) to have previously been used in crime.